Bylaws

 Section 4.
 Independent Contractors (W-9 / 1099)

-Directors may be engaged separately for professional services outside their governance role provided the arrangement is disclosed, approved by independent Board vote, documented in minutes, compensated at fair market value, and subject to recusal.
-A completed Form W-9 will be required prior to payment when applicable.
+Directors may be engaged separately to provide professional or operational services to the Organization outside of their governance role, provided that such arrangements are fully disclosed, approved by an independent vote of the Board, documented in the Board’s minutes, compensated at fair market value, and subject to recusal in accordance with the Organization’s Conflict of Interest Policy.
+A completed Form W-9 shall be required prior to payment when applicable.

 Article VIII — Conflict of Interest

 The Board shall adopt and maintain a Conflict of Interest Policy.
 All directors and officers shall comply with it, including disclosure, recusal, and documentation requirements.
-The Board will collect annual conflict of interest disclosures.
+The Board shall collect signed annual conflict of interest disclosures and retain them with the Organization’s records.

 Article IX — Indemnification

-To the fullest extent permitted by law, the Organization shall indemnify directors and officers against liabilities and expenses incurred in connection with their service to the Organization, provided the individual acted in good faith and in a manner reasonably believed to be in the best interest of the Organization.
+To the fullest extent permitted by Colorado law, the Organization shall indemnify its directors and officers against any liability, loss, or expense (including reasonable attorneys’ fees) incurred in connection with their service to the Organization, provided that the individual acted in good faith and in a manner reasonably believed to be in the best interests of the Organization.

 Article X — Fiscal Year & Records